 The Cannery Brewing Company was formed in 2000 when opportunity (in the form of brewing equipment) presented itself to our brewing-crazed Brew Master Terry Schoffer.
 He found two like-minded and equally brewing-enamoured folks in Ron and Patt Dyck, who had been operating the Country Squire Restaurant in Naramata for twenty-three years, and were in need of a different direction.
 Terry convinced them to share his dream, and the rest as they say, is history.
 We brewed our first batch of beer in the Old Aylmer Fruit and Vegetable Cannery in Penticton on April Fool’s Day, 2001.
 It did seem like an auspicious day for the start of a brewery that would be dedicated to enjoyment (not to mention the odd practical joke!)
 In the beginning, we brewed and sold beer in kegs for local restaurants, pubs and clubs.
 After that came the wonderful 8.5 litre Party Pigs of beer that flew out our doors.
 (Our pigs do fly!)

 Cannery Brewing started bottling in the one litre EZ cap grolsch bottle.
 This was such a great package that we still do some up for Christmas gifts.
 Ron delivered these all over the province himself in our cube van whose nickname is Skruffy.
 He had a great time schmoozing his way around all of the B.C. liquor stores.
 Skruffy also had a good time breaking down on every difficult stretch of highway!
 But reason finally prevailed, and we started bottling in 650ml amber bottles.
 In 2006, the Cannery Brewing Company brought canning back to the Aylmer cannery!
 Our Anarchist Amber Ale started rolling out in 355ml six packs.
 In 2007, we (and our customers!) were delighted to have Naramata Nut Brown Ale also hit the canning line.
 In early 2015 Cannery Brewing Company began the gruelling task of building a new brewery.
 The location was the former home of ANJ Automotive (198 Ellis St. Penticton), which was transformed through hours of labour and love to its current status as Taproom.
 The brewery was constructed alongside, and by mid-spring we had begun the process of moving tanks.
 By mid-June the Taproom was open for business.
-With 12 taps, fantastic bar snacks, and as of 2016 live music performances, it’s well worth a visit!
+With 12 taps, fantastic bar snacks, and live music performances, it’s well worth a visit!